AdobeDocs/commerce-admin.en/help/_includes/image-optimization-animated-gif-note.md

 >[!NOTE]
 >
 >Optimization of animated GIF images is not supported.
 Such images may lose their animation after the image optimization process.
-To avoid this, please make sure the animated GIF image size is under the Maximum Width and Height defined at [!UICONTROL Media Gallery Image Optimization] [configuration settings](../content-design/media-gallery-image-optimization.md).
+To avoid this, make sure the animated GIF image size is under the maximum width and height defined by the [[!UICONTROL Media Gallery Image Optimization] configuration settings](../content-design/media-gallery-image-optimization.md).